ndbojovic/ucipi-se/README.md

 # УЧИПИ СЕ (ucipi se)
-QR code bill splitting payment
+QR code bill splitting payment - Serbia

 The app simplifies the process of getting paid back by friends, family, or customers.
-Instead of exchanging IBANs (bank account numbers), you use the app to create a QR code that can be scanned using banking app and IPS system.
+Instead of exchanging IBANs (bank account numbers), you use the app to create a QR code that can be scanned using banking app and IPS (Instant Payment System).

+Initial configuration: Enter your name, address and bank account number.
+This data is stored locally in browser cache.

 Create: You enter the amount and who it’s for